tomexlol/osrs-rainbow-outfits-backend/README.md

-# osrs-rainbow-outfits
+# osrs-rainbow-outfits-backend
-generate color themed outfits for OSRS
+Python backend for osrs-rainbow-outfits

-load_items: makes subfolders with icons for every slot
+One-time-use script collection to populate data sets.

-generate_hues_by_slot: gives you a json with things separated by color (very roughly) by slot setgenerator.html: play with the beta set generator
+load_items: makes subfolders of icons for every equipment slot.

-single_hue: can analyze 1 single icon at a time, was used for debugging & tuning the color detection algorithm
+average_hues: gives you a json with things separated by color (very roughly) by slot.

-todo: actually display icons+names on the html instead of raw json lol
+json_empties: helped identify sparse color ranges.

-not used but included because idk: generate_set generates a set according to hue given. same logic but in javascript is used in setgenerator.html
+item_icons_and_names: mainly for ids_and_names.json, to display item names in the final set.